ruiz-jm/CleanData/CodeBook.md

 Appropriately labels the data set with descriptive variable names.

-variables for the set 'mergedset.csv'
+variables for the set 'mergedset.txt'
 This set contains the mean and standard deviation for each measurment of the original signal variables.

 subject: The number that identifies the volunteer subject that performed the experiment